offroadlabs/nextjs-docker-github-autodeployer/readme.md

 6. **Set up a secret**:

    - You need to define a secret in the **Secret** field to secure the webhook requests.
-   - Use the same secret as in the `GITHUB_SECRET` environment variable.
+   - Use the same secret as in the `APP_GITHUB_SECRET` environment variable.

 7. **Save the Webhook**: